-GLISA is dedicated to mentoring students to provide real-world experience applying climate information to decision making in the Great Lakes region.
-This can include customizing historical and future climate information for a particular location or variable, researching and performing new data analysis techniques, directly engaging with practitioners to meet their information needs, and supporting GLISA’s suite of ongoing projects and communications.
+GLISA student work can include customizing historical and future climate information for a particular location or variable, researching and performing new data analysis techniques, directly engaging with practitioners to meet their information needs, and supporting GLISA’s suite of ongoing projects and communications.
 Opportunities are available for students at the University of Michigan and Michigan State University.
 Though most of the students we work with are at the graduate level, opportunities may be available to outstanding and motivated undergraduate students.
 There are four different opportunities for students to work with GLISA.

 GLISA has enjoyed a long partnership with the University of Michigan’s Applied Climate master’s program in the College of Engineering Climate and Space Sciences and Engineering (CLaSP) Department.
 As part of the master’s degree program, the students must complete an applied practicum, many of which are under the leadership and advisement of GLISA staff.
 The practicums are directly related to the active work that GLISA is doing in the region, which allows the students to gain real-world experience in the field of applied climate.